FREE ITEM

 CALIBER: 12-gauge / 10-gauge

-There isn't much to say aside from its hideous looks, used by the most unfortunate of soldiers within the NEAF armed forces, or those forced to fight for it in exchange for freedom or redemption.
-The Luzerne is a DIY scrap shotgun is usually chambered in 12 gauge, however it can be modified to fire 10 gauge in a single shot configuration, however both wasters and soldiers claims that it better suits the role of a hand grenade instead.
-The Black Mountain Brigade NCOs and COs advises its soldiers to not lay a finger on this gun, however the same cannot be said for the Green Rifles, PIB or some of the repatriates.
+Usually used by the most unfortunate of soldiers within the NEAF armed forces or those forced to fight for it in exchange for freedom or redemption.
+The Luzerne is a DIY scrap shotgun usually chambered in 12 gauge, but it can be modified to fire 10 gauge in a single-shot configuration.
+Both wasters and soldiers claim that operating the rifle is akin to holding a ticking grenade due to its tendency to implode from poor build quality.
+Black Mountain Brigade's NCOs and COs advise their soldiers not to lay a finger on this gun, but the same cannot be said for the Green Rifles, PIB, or some of the repatriates.

 BASE TOOL: Scattecrosis